 He’s also teaching BioMecanic in golf and other sports and with shooters, Specials forces, etc…

 Alexandre is also eligible to be Chief Judge at WSDC events.

 They have been competing in the All-Star division since 2015 and are still competing.

 Semion has been dancing ever since he was eight.
 He started with ballroom dancing first, then got into social dancing, and finally into West Coast Swing.
 He is known for his musicality and great connection with his partners.

 Maria has been dancing since 2007.
 In 2008 she fell in love with social partner dances.
 She started learning hustle/discofox and salsa.
 She had been dancing hustle and discofox for 4 years, working on her solo choreography as well when West Coast Swing came in to her dancing life.
 After that she couldn’t stop dancing WCS.
 She enjoys the versatility of the dance, bringing new emotions, options for musicality and styling to every dance.

-Semion and Maria were the first Russians to ever get to US Open Classic finals in both 2016 and 2017.
+Semion and Maria were the first Russians to ever get to US Open Classic finals in 2016, 2017, 2019.
 They also got the second place at The Open Classic finals in 2018.